 - Developed a computerized system for neurosurgical intraoperative visualization that integrates real and virtual image modalities.

-- Provides surgical equipment for international outreach program to children in third-world countries
+- Provide surgical equipment for international outreach program to children in third-world countries

 Video: Dr. Michael Levy discusses our innovative Neurosurgery program